 Our second day we explored town a bit more and I debated over whether to buy some boots.
 I have a bit of a weakness for a nice pair of boots and they are everywhere in Cordoba.

-I managed to resist and luckily so as back at the hostel later I realised my change purse with 900 pesos in it was gone from my bag.
+I managed to resist and luckily so as back at the hostel later I realized my change purse with 900 pesos in it was gone from my bag.

 I guess I was pick-pocketed while we walked around town.
 I hate the feeling you get when you are robbed.
 That sinking feeling in your stomach and the feeling of an invasion of your personal space.
 I’m pretty used to it now though.